More than just factory workers: Intelligent robots are changing our lives – from medicine to the home – Image: Xpert.Digital

 - Discrimination: AI algorithms could unintentionally make discriminatory decisions.

-- Autonomy: To what degree should a robot be allowed to act independently?
+- Autonomy: To what extent should a robot be allowed to act independently?

 It is essential to address these questions early on to ensure that robotics is used in accordance with societal values.

-The robotics market is on the threshold of a new era.
+The robotics market is on the cusp of a new era.
 Expected trends include:

 - Deeper integration of AI: Robots are becoming increasingly self-learning and can perform tasks across different domains.

-- Development of humanoid robots: Advances in mechanics and AI are making human-like robots more realistic and functional.
+- Development of humanoid robots: Advances in mechanics and AI are making humanoid robots more realistic and functional.

-- Social benefits: Robots could help to meet challenges such as demographic change or climate change.
-For example, they could be used in elderly care or carry out precise agricultural tasks in order to conserve resources.
+- Societal benefits: Robots could help address challenges such as demographic change or climate change.
+For example, they could be used in elderly care or take over precise agricultural tasks to conserve resources.

-Robotics is developing rapidly and offers companies, investors and societies immense opportunities.
-While increasing automation and technological advances are driving the market, challenges such as skills shortages and ethical issues remain.
-Europe has the opportunity to lead the way by promoting innovation while preserving social values.
-The coming years will show how robotics will permanently change not only industries, but also our lives.
+Robotics is developing rapidly, offering immense opportunities for businesses, investors, and society.
+While increasing automation and technological advances are driving the market, challenges such as skills shortages and ethical considerations remain.
+Europe has the chance to take a leading role by fostering innovation while simultaneously preserving societal values.
+The coming years will demonstrate how robotics will fundamentally transform not only industries but also our lives.

 The intelligent revolution: How robots are conquering a billion-dollar market - background analysis